protaskin/LowCDC-Win10x64/README.md

 createcat.bat is a script that generates a test-signed catalog file for the driver package (performs the actions 4 and 5 from the list above).

-The script does not need any configuration and ready for use.
+The script does not need any configuration and is ready for use.
 However you can change the name of a certificate (the `CertName` variable) or use an installed certificate (change the `CertName` variable, set `CreateCert=0`).

 1. Run `createcat.bat` with the administrative permissions (it is not necessary to run the script in the command prompt).